 A significant percentage of our sales are made to distributors and to contract manufacturers who incorporate our products into end products for OEMs.
-For example, in fiscal 2008, 2007 and 2006, our distributor Avnet Logistics accounted for 29.2%, 24.7% and 30.4%, respectively, of our net revenues and our distributor Nu Horizons accounted for 7.2%, 8.7% and 10.3%, respectively, of our net revenues.
-Avnet Logistics, Nu Horizons and our other existing distributors may choose to devote greater resources to marketing and supporting the products of other companies.
+For example, in fiscal 2009, 2008 and 2007, our distributor Avnet Logistics accounted for 25.3%, 29.2% and 24.7%, respectively, of our net revenues.
+Avnet Logistics and our other existing distributors may choose to devote greater resources to marketing and supporting the products of other companies.
 Since we sell through multiple channels and distribution networks, we may have to resolve potential conflicts between these channels.
 For example, these conflicts may result from the different discount levels offered by multiple channel distributors to their customers or, potentially, from our direct sales force targeting the same equipment manufacturer accounts as our indirect channel distributors.
 These conflicts may harm our business or reputation.